FAQ

 How long do sealants last?

 Research shows that sealants can last for many years.
-So, your child will be protected throughout the cavity prone years.
+So, your child will be protected throughout the cavity-prone years.
 With good oral hygiene and healthy eating habits, sealants will last longer.
 Dr. Radin will check the sealants during routine dental visits and can recommend reapplication or repair when necessary.

 What causes tooth decay?

-Teeth are covered with plaque, a sticky film of bacteria.
-The bacteria convert sugar and starch into harmful acids that attack tooth enamel.
-Repeated attacks may cause the enamel to break down, resulting in cavities.
-Day long snacking of sugary/starchy foods or day long sipping of sugary drinks increases your child’s risk for cavities.
-If a sugary drink or snack is eaten, the best time is at a mealtime to avoid the teeth being bathed in sugar all day.
-We encourage drinking only water in between meals as well as healthy snacks in between meals, like cheese or nuts.
+Day-long snacking on sugary/starchy foods or day-long sipping of sugary drinks increases your child’s risk for cavities.
+If a sugary drink or snack is eaten, the best time is at mealtime to avoid the teeth being bathed in sugar all day.
+We encourage drinking only water and healthy snacks in between meals, like cheese or nuts.